18 out of 23 people found this review helpfulwrite a review of this game

 read more reviews for this game

-This game is bound to mislead an innocent gamer.
-As I already mentioned it, the first impression "Outcast" makes can hardly be negative.
-A fantastic intro, that presents a bunch of interesting and promising characters; something happens, and you find yourself in a strange alien world.
-You step out of Zokrym's house and one of the most wonderful views ever to be seen in a game spreads in front of you.
-Soon you discover (following Jan's tests), that you will swim, shoot, jump, and sneak in this game.
+Outcast starts so strong: a fantastic intro that presents a bunch of interesting and promising characters; something happens, and you find yourself in a strange alien realm.
+You step out of Zokrym's house, and one of the most wonderful views ever to be seen in a game spreads in front of you.
+Soon you discover (following Jan's tests) that you will swim, shoot, jump, and sneak in this game.
 You rub your hands, saying: "What a game, what a game!
-I can't believe it can really happen..."
+I can't believe it's happening..."
 And with moist eyes, you enter the portal and prepare to engage yourself for the first Mon quest...